-If you suffer from poor circulation, beware!
-Cold weather may be potentially dangerous to your health.
-Cold weather increases the risk of serious illness from coughs, lung and heart problems, falls or the flu, but it can also have an effect on your veins.
-Here are just some of the impacts of cold weather on circulation and varicose veins, and tips on how you can stay healthy this winter.
+For anyone who suffers from poor circulation or varicose veins, it’s important to understand how cold weather may be potentially dangerous.
+Cooler days increase the risk of serious illness from coughs, lung and heart problems, or the flu but they can also have an effect on your veins.
+Learn about the impact of cold weather on circulation and varicose veins plus tips on how you can stay healthy this winter.

-Scientists have dubbed this the “winter cardiovascular disease phenomenon.”
-It’s the observation that cardiovascular diseases such as heart attack, stroke and pulmonary embolism occur more frequently in the fall and winter months.
+Scientists have dubbed this the winter cardiovascular disease phenomenon, the observation that cardiovascular diseases such as heart attack, stroke, and pulmonary embolism occur more frequently in the fall and winter months.

-Although it’s possible to experience slowed circulation in small blood vessels (such as fingers and toes), cooler temperatures can ease the discomfort of varicose veins.
-Symptoms such as swelling, cramping and painful legs can become less severe as the temperature drops.
+Cooler temperatures can ease the discomfort of varicose veins.
+Symptoms such as swelling, cramping, and painful legs can become less server as the temperature drops.

 Tips to encourage healthy blood circulation during colder months